remidodoso/montyhaul/README.md

 <code>montyhaul</code> is a toy roguelike game implemented entirely in server-side JavaScript.

 It was originally written c.
 2012(?) for Firefox.
 ECMAScript standardization broke some things (mostly 'for each').
-Also it was on Google and got archived.
+Also it was on Google Code and got archived.
 I finally took a little time to fix anachronisms and do some cleanup.
 It seems to be running now.

 It's not really playable but it's kind of cool to watch ...
 I think.
 I might get it to a point of "playable" in